Chandler leads South Alabama against Troy after 26-point game | Federal News Network

 Troy, Alabama; Saturday, 7 p.m.
 EST

-BOTTOM LINE: South Alabama visits the Troy Trojans after Jay Jay Chandler scored 26 points in South Alabama’s 82-63 victory against the Troy Trojans.
+BOTTOM LINE: South Alabama takes on the Troy Trojans after Jay Jay Chandler scored 26 points in South Alabama’s 82-63 win over the Troy Trojans.

-The Trojans have gone 7-1 at home.
+The Trojans have gone 7-1 in home games.
 Troy ranks sixth in the Sun Belt with 32.0 points per game in the paint led by Christyon Eugene averaging 0.6.

-The Jaguars have gone 5-2 against Sun Belt opponents.
-South Alabama ranks seventh in the Sun Belt shooting 32.8% from deep.
-Marshall Kearing leads the Jaguars shooting 50% from 3-point range.
+The Jaguars are 5-2 in conference matchups.
+South Alabama is second in the Sun Belt scoring 75.0 points per game and is shooting 46.6%.

-The teams meet for the second time in conference play this season.
-The Jaguars won 82-63 in the last matchup on Jan.
-28. Chandler led the Jaguars with 26 points, and Christian Turner led the Trojans with 13 points.
+The teams play for the second time in conference play this season.
+The Jaguars won the last meeting 82-63 on Jan.
+28. Chandler scored 26 points to help lead the Jaguars to the win.

-TOP PERFORMERS: Efe Odigie is scoring 10.9 points per game and averaging 5.8 rebounds for the Trojans.
-Duke Deen is averaging 2.1 made 3-pointers over the last 10 games for Troy.
+TOP PERFORMERS: Efe Odigie is averaging 10.9 points and 5.8 rebounds for the Trojans.
+Khalyl Waters is averaging 9.5 points over the last 10 games for Troy.

 Charles Manning Jr. is averaging 17.8 points and 3.9 assists for the Jaguars.
 Chandler is averaging 17.3 points over the last 10 games for South Alabama.